Meg Ryan

 Meg Ryan in Top Gun

-Her first leading role, as the eccentric sociopath Beverly with pink-dyed hair in the drama "Promised Land" (1987), left an indelible mark on her.
-This role helped the actress comprehend the essence of acting - to assume a character, to leave oneself behind, and to transform into a completely different individual.
+Her first leading role as the eccentric sociopath Beverly with pink-dyed hair in the drama "Promised Land" (1987) left an indelible mark on her.
+This role helped the actress understand the essence of acting - to assume a character, leave oneself behind, and transform into a completely different person.

 The first lead role of Meg Ryan (Promised Land)